Widescreen signaling: 525 line systems

 525 line analog systems (like NTSC or PAL-M) made a provision for the use of pulses for signaling widescreen and other parameters, introduced with the development of Clear-Vision (EDTV-II), a NTSC-compatible Japanese system allowing widescreen broadcasts.'
-On these systems the signals are present in lines 22 and 285, as 27 data bits, as defined by IEC 61880.
+IEC 61880 prescribes the signals to be sent in lines 22 and 285 as 27 data bits.
+Other sources define lines 20 and 283 for this purpose.

 The following table shows the information present on the signal, based on Rec.
 ITU-R BT.1119-2 ("helper" signals are EDTV-II specific):